sensorario/ttmux/README.md

-# startmux
+# ttmux

 A script that make easy tmux configuration bootstrap of a project

 ## Add your own custom configuration

-To add a custom configuration, it's necessary to create a file with extension .startmux.
-When loaded, startmux select the right file by asking which one the user want to load.
+To add a custom configuration, it's necessary to create a file with extension .ttmux.
+When loaded, ttmux select the right file by asking which one the user want to load.

 ## Order your windows